-1. Conglomerate merger.
+- 1. Conglomerate merger.
 The products of the two merging companies are sufficiently separated in price and quality so that they do not compete.
-For the products of each merging firm, two third-party fountain pens are closer substitutes in price, quality,

-- and consumer preference than the merger partner's product.
+For the products of each merging firm, two third-party fountain pens are closer substitutes in price, quality, and consumer preference than the merger partner's product.
 Since the parties do not compete significantly, the merger will not create any reasonable probability of anticompetitive harm and hence will not violate Section 7. - 2.
 All fountain pens.
 If the products of the merging parties are deemed to be in the same relevant market, then other distant substitute products should also be included in the relevant market.
 Using this logic, the merging parties contend that a market for luxury fountain pens may not be segregated out from what is a continuum of prices and qualities.
-Each fountain pen competes closely with the fountain pens with adjacent prices and qualities throughout the overlapping spectrum of pens, so that the relevant market should be all fountain pens.
-In this all fountain pens market, Tornado and Conway have shares of 8.2% and 3.4%, respectively, for a combined share of only 11.6%, a delta of 55, and a postmerger HHI of 880 (Table 3).
+Each fountain pen competes closely with the fountain pens with adjacent prices and qualities throughout the overlapping spectrum of pens, so the relevant market should be all fountain pens.
+In this all-fountain pens market, Tornado and Conway have shares of 8.2% and 3.4%, respectively, for a combined share of only 11.6%, a delta of 55, and a postmerger HHI of 880 (Table 3).
 The parties claim that these statistics are much too low to create any competitive concerns. - 3.
 Premium + luxury pens.
-If an "all fountain pen" market is too large, then the parties submit that the relevant product market should be no smaller than premium pens (\$100 \$130) and luxury pens (\$130+).4 In this market, the Tornado and Conway have shares of 18.9% and 7.7%, respectively, for a combined share of 26.6%, a delta of 292, and a postmerger HHI of 2171 (Table 4), which, the parties again claim, is much too low to create any competitive concerns.
+If an "all fountain pen" market is too large, then the parties submit that the relevant product market should be no smaller than premium pens (\$100 \$130) and luxury pens (\$130+).4 In this market, Tornado and Conway have shares of 18.9% and 7.7%, respectively, for a combined share of 26.6%, a delta of 292, and a postmerger HHI of 2171 (Table 4), which, the parties again claim, is much too low to create any competitive concerns.

 Regardless of the market definition, the merging parties argue that their deal is procompetitive because of the cost savings it generates and the platform it gives the combined company to launch a new product at the \$180 price point given the increase in demand in recent years for higher-priced "prestige" pens.
 Moreover, they argue that the transaction could not be anticompetitive.
-They say that the companies do not compete significantly against one another, that each merging party has at least two competitors closest to it in price and consumer preference than the merging counterparty, and that the vigorous competition with these closest competitors will not diminish as a result of the merger.
+They say that the companies do not compete significantly against one another, that each merging party has at least two competitors closer to it in price and consumer preference than the merging